rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 {{< / highlight >}}

-Most of the time you don't need to use this interface as it is created for SQL drivers developers.
+Most of the time you don't need to use this interface as it is created for SQL driver developers.
 Normal connection to SQL servers in Golang will involve `sql.Open` function and `sql.BD` structure which implements `driver.Conn` for given SQL server type (eq.
 Postgresql, MySQL).